Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 Pack a picnic, grab the popcorn, and head to one of London’s fabulous outdoor cinemas.

 Treat your kids to a late night and a movie at dusk for a real weekend treat.
-Luna is perhaps the most popular outdoor cinema provider, with venues across the city.
-They have plenty of upcoming events that welcome children, such as The Greatest Showman, Black Panther and The Dark Knight.
+Luna is perhaps the most popular outdoor cinema, with venues across the city throughout the summer.
+Check their website for what’s on and where, they also host some indoor screenings in the colder months.

 Go Ape Battersea Park

-From a very young age, some children are simply fearless.
-While many enjoy keeping two feet firmly on the ground, others love nothing more than swinging from the trees.
+In our experience, some kids are seemingly fearless and while many enjoy keeping two feet firmly on the ground, others love nothing more than swinging from the trees.
 For those adventure seekers, Go Ape has your day out in London with children sorted.

-The attractions differ slightly between their 35 locations, but the Battersea hangout has a mini treetop adventure where you will find wobbly bridges and exhilarating zip lines.
-Excellent for children aged 4-8.
+The attractions differ slightly between their 35 locations, but the Battersea hangout has a mini treetop adventure where you will find wobbly bridges and exhilarating zip lines which are suited to adventurous children aged 4-8.

 Many Londoners avoid Covent Garden like the plague.
 It has an unfair reputation as somewhere only tourists frequent.